NzoCs/Learning-point-processes/docs/source/advanced/performance_valid.rst

 =========================================
-Performance validation of EasyTPP models
+Performance validation of new_ltpp models
 =========================================

 We run the experiments on various dataset to validate the implementations: each model is trained with a max number of epochs and